-We have proposed a novel approach for analyzing CRPD.
-Our approach leverages the similarity between the analysis of system calls and preemptions.
+We propose a novel approach for analyzing CRPD for FIFO caches that leverages the similarity between the analysis of system calls and preemptions.
 In both cases, we need to consider the set of possible evictions of a memory block that were not accounted during the analysis of the task in isolation.
 However, unlike the analysis of a system call, we do not know the exact program location where preemption will take place (i.e. the arrival point of an interrupt).